subtra3t/subtra3t/README.md

   Hi there.
 My name is Devansh Patil, a 13 year old aspiring developer.

 ### Languages I know:
-1. Python [MODULES: NumPy, Arcade, Manim]
+1. Python [MODULES: NumPy, Arcade]
 2. Web [HTML|CSS|JAVASCRIPT|JS FRAMEWORKS]
 3. C#
 4. Rust
+5. Swift (not UIkit or SwiftUI)

+### If you want to contact me...

+Drop an email at [mailto:subta3t.dev@gmail.com](subta3t.dev@gmail.com).
+On weekdays, I should be able to talk with you just fine.
+But on *weekends*, ...

 ### My Github Stats: